 Roger has two grown up children and retains close links with his native Cornwall.

 Nathan Peacey, Director

 Nathan is part of the management team at Foot Anstey, a South West based law firm.
 Nathan is responsible for leading their “go to market strategy”, the sector offering client relationship management.
 At its heart is the philosophy that Foot Anstey's success is defined and measured by the success they achieve for their clients.

 Nathan's background is as a lawyer specialising in advice on issues that go to the heart of an organisations reputation, frequently around risk and regulatory issues, advising clients on compliance, corporate governance and the prosecution and defence of regulatory crime.

 In addition to TiLA, Nathan has a number of volunteer roles outside work with MusicSpace, Rockleaze Rangers FC and the Ablaze Reading Scheme.

 Martina Peattie, Director and Chair of Orchard School Bristol Local Governing Body

-Martina is the newly appointed Chair of the Orchard School Bristol Local Governing Body.
+Martina was appointed Chair of the Orchard School Bristol Local Governing Body in June 2015.
 She is a mother of two grown-up boys and a resident of northwest Bristol since 1985.
 She has been a Governor at Orchard School Bristol since 2010.